-The third type of big data comes from site footprints left by consumers, and to begin with, those on companies’ websites.
+The third type of big data comes from site footprints left by consumers, and to begin with, those on companies’ websites as well as e-commerce platforms.
 More generally, HTTP cookies or IP trackers collect (anonymously) logs of users’ history across devices during a certain time frame.
-Essentially, they collect path information revealing individuals’ behaviour on the web.
-Cookies can provide very specific information on how a sub-segment of consumers get to an outcome (e.g. online purchase).
+Essentially, they collect path information revealing individuals’ behaviour along their customer jouney on the web.
+Cookies can provide very specific information on how a sub-segment of consumers gets to an outcome (e.g. online purchase).

 An important source of revenues for personalised retargeting companies such as Criteo, the collection of site footprints is increasingly challenged due to privacy concerns – a momentum championed by Apple and its move to prevent cookies from being collected by default on the latest version of Safari.